dewyze/dato_dast/README.md

 ### `structure`

-The most powerful part of `DatoDast` is the `structure` tools for rendering blocks.
+The most powerful part of `DatoDast` is the `structure` tools for rendering items.

-The `structure` configuration can be used on nested blocks or relationships to construct multiple tags.
+The `structure` configuration can be used on nested items or relationships to construct multiple tags.

 The `structure` format is an array of hashes each with a "type" field.
 The "type" can be one of four values:

 - `"field"`
 - `"value"`
-- `"block"`
+- `"item"`
-- `"blocks"`
+- `"items"`

 ### `field`